srijan-paul/srijan-paul/README.md

 # Scratchpad

-**NOTE:** I'll just use this spare space to write about things that I think about but dont come up in conversations often.
-Sometimes my thoughts aren't elaborate enough to warrant a blog post in on itself.
+A list of thoughts that aren't not elaborate enough to warrant a blog post, but interesting enough to be written down.

-If you want to leave a comment on my rambling, you could leave them on the commits as a dirty hack.
-If you **really** want to leave a comment, open an issue.
-If you **really really** want to leave a comment, twitter/mail?

 ### #1 On CRT screens and shaders.
 <details>
 <summary>Click to expand</summary>